 If you attend school out of state, you can attend colleges that offer in state tuition to out of state students.
 Students can also qualify for a reduced tuition without the need to move near their college campus.
 Paying in state tuition is one way to cut down the cost of college.

-According to the National Center for Education Statistics (NCES), the average cost of college varies.
+According to the NCES, the average cost of college varies in 2017 to 2018.
 For a public college the average is $17,237.
 The cost (tuition, fees, room and board) jumps to $25,431 for private for profit schools.
 In comparison, tuition is even higher at $44,551 for private non-profit schools.

 How do you Pay In State or Reduced Tuition at an Out of State College?